Leoka2000/inventory-bionexusjr/README.md

 - CRUD functionalities
 - Alerts that asks the user for permission to delete a certain column in the database
 - Form validation: if a user types a string in a certain input that just accepts an integer, a error message will be displayed.
-- Every time a column is added or updated, it triggers an alert confirming to the user what he just did and also triggers a refresh of the page in order to ensure that data is bein updated in the database.
+- Every time a column is added or updated, it triggers an alert confirming to the user what he just did and also triggers a refresh of the page in order to ensure that data is being updated in the database.
+- The user is able to filter contents in each column of the database

 ## File Structure